Tesla Cybertruck Buying Guide 2026: US & Canada Prices, Trims & Range

 | Premium AWD | ~$79,990 | Dual motor / ~600 hp | 4.1 s | ~325 mi | 11,000 lb |

-Prices are approximate ranges; the local configurator on Tesla’s official Cybertruck page governs.
+Prices exclude a destination fee of roughly $1,995 plus taxes and fees; the live configurator on Tesla’s official Cybertruck page governs.

-That tax took effect in 2022 and applies to passenger vehicles priced above CAD $100,000.
-It’s charged at the lesser of 20% of the amount above $100,000 and 10% of the full price.
-The problem is that even the cheapest dual-motor Cybertruck starts around CAD $137,990 in Canada, well past the $100,000 line — so every Canadian buyer pays it.
+During the window when it did sell here, pricing was punishing anyway.
+Beyond the exchange rate, it ran straight into the federal Luxury Tax, which took effect in 2022 and applies to passenger vehicles priced above CAD $100,000 — charged at the lesser of 20% of the amount above $100,000 and 10% of the full price.
+The cheapest dual-motor Cybertruck listed around CAD $137,990, well past the $100,000 line, so every Canadian buyer paid it.

-- Cyberbeast Foundation Series — higher still; the all-in figure easily clears USD $160,000 equivalent.
+- Cyberbeast Foundation Series — higher still; the all-in figure easily cleared USD $160,000 equivalent.

-A few more things Canadian buyers should note: the single-motor RWD version was discontinued in the US and was never brought to Canada, and the long-rumoured range-extender battery pack has been confirmed cancelled.
-Canada’s stated range is roughly 512 km (dual motor) and about 484 km for the Cyberbeast — a different test standard than the US EPA figures, so don’t convert one directly into the other.
+The practical consequence: the only way to get a Cybertruck in Canada today is the used market, drawing on trucks delivered during that earlier window — and the long-rumoured range-extender battery pack has been confirmed cancelled, so don’t hold out for it either.
+Canada’s stated range figures were roughly 512 km (dual motor) and about 484 km for the Cyberbeast — a different test standard than the US EPA figures, so don’t convert one directly into the other.
+The table below reflects that last Canadian sales window, kept for reference.

 |---|---|---|---|